Zinc For Acne: Does It Help?

 Does Zinc Cause Acne?

 Now, to the major misconception that has seen many people shun zinc-based acne treatment: does zinc cause acne?
 No, doesn't.
 On the contrary, topical application zinc can potentially kill acne-causing Propionibacterium acnes bacteria.
 The mineral can also inhibit the growth and reproduction of latent bacteria when applied topically.
-Having said that, the reason most topical zinc ointments are not as effective as touted against inflammatory and cystic acne is because there's only so much that wiping off bacteria from your skin can do.
+Having said that, the reason most topical zinc ointments are not as effective as touted against inflammatory and severe acne is because there's only so much that wiping off bacteria from your skin can do.
 For you to steer clear of regular breakout incidences, you require a combination of both the antibacterial and anti-inflammatory properties of zinc plus the skin-healing properties of the mineral integrated into your system.

 The only and best way to do this is adding zinc capsules to your wellness and skin care regimen.
-And there should not be just any standard zinc pills, you have to carefully select and go for one that's specifically fashioned to work against cystic and severe inflammatory acne episodes.
+And there should not be just any standard zinc pills, you have to carefully select and go for one that's specifically fashioned to work against severe inflammatory acne episodes.

 So, can too much zinc cause acne?
 Well, too much of anything is poison regardless of how beneficial it is when used sparingly.
 And that's why it is imperative to adhere strictly to the manufacturer's recommended daily dosage.

 There's no refuting that zinc is incredibly beneficial for acne.
-However, as much topical application of zinc ointments appears to work for mild to moderate skin breakouts, it is largely ineffective against severe/inflammatory cystic acne episodes.
+However, as much topical application of zinc ointments appears to work for mild to moderate skin breakouts, it is largely ineffective against severe/inflammatory acne episodes.
 You will have to find a way of integrating the mineral into your system for you to take maximum advantage of its unique skin-healing capabilities to fight the inflammation on a cellular level.
 That's where zinc-based acne pills come into the picture.